 3. Can I put a tree in a container?

 Yes, you can.
 Just ensure that the tree’s roots are not touching the sides of the pot.
 If they are, the tree may rot.
-Also, ensure that the pot has enough room for the tree’s root ball.
+Also, ensure the pot has enough room for the tree’s root ball.

 4. Do I need to buy special soil for my containers?

 No. All you need is a bag of regular potting soil.
 Just make sure that it has enough drainage holes.
-If you don’t want to purchase a bag of soil, you can always mix together two bags of potting soil and one bag of peat moss.
+If you don’t want to purchase a bag of soil, you can always mix two bags of potting soil and one bag of peat moss.

 5. Can I use gravel in my pots?